ethereum/evmc/README.md

 > Ethereum Client-VM Connector API

 The EVMC is the low-level ABI between Ethereum Virtual Machines (EVMs) and Ethereum Clients.
-On the EVM side it supports classic EVM1 and [eWASM].
+On the EVM side it supports classic EVM1 and [ewasm].
 On the Client-side it defines the interface for EVM implementations to access Ethereum environment and state.

 ## Usage